CLOSE X

 The St. Paul Civic Symphony rehearses for a performance

-That evening, as we sat down for a light dinner at the hotel’s lobby bar, we heard a familiar voice – that of our riverloarian/entertainer (and new favorite songbird) from the Queen, JoAnn Funk – who made it home to St. Paul just in time for her regular Saturday night gig at the hotel.
-It was a fitting finale to a wonderful week on the Mississippi.
+That evening, as we sat down for a light dinner at the hotel’s lobby bar, we heard a familiar voice.
+It belonged to our riverloarian/entertainer (and new favorite songbird) from the Queen, JoAnn Funk.
+JoAnn made it home to St. Paul just in time for her regular Saturday night gig at the hotel.
+It was a fitting finale to a wonderful week cruising the Mississippi River.

 Save